Chicken Tikka Masala

 - Preheat stovetop grill to medium-high heat.

-- Thread chicken onto skewers and cook until chicken juices run clear, 5 to 6 minutes per side.
+- Thread chicken onto skewers and cook on stovetop grill until chicken is no longer pink and juices run clear, 5 to 6 minutes per side.

 - Stir heavy cream into the tomato mixture; bring to a simmer and cook for 4 minutes.
 Stir the chicken pieces into the sauce to coat; transfer to a serving bowl and garnish with cilantro to serve.